 Ten years ago, the United Nations declared March 20 as the International Day of Happiness.
 “Since then, more and more people have come to believe that our success as countries should be judged by the happiness of our people,” states the 2023 World Happiness Report, which has just released its latest rankings of the world’s happiest countries.

 So, which countries are most “successful” when measured in terms of happiness and overall life satisfaction?
 And what can we learn from the list and in traveling to these places?

 What is the happiest country in the world?

-For the second year in a row, Finland took the number one spot in the annual survey released on Wednesday that ranks countries by how happy their citizens perceive themselves to be.
-Nordic countries, including Denmark, Norway, Iceland, and Sweden, dominate the rest of the top 10.
+According to the 2023 World Happiness Report, Finland is the happiest country in the world for the sixth year in a row.
+It’s followed by Denmark, Iceland, Israel, and the Netherlands in the annual survey released on Monday, March 20, 2023, that ranks countries by how happy their citizens perceive themselves to be.
+European countries, including Sweden, Norway, Switzerland, and Luxembourg dominate the rest of the top 10.

-In fact, the only countries outside of Europe to make the top 10 this year are New Zealand and Canada.
-The United States fell one spot, coming in at 19 in the rankings this year, after the United Kingdom jumped from 19 to 15 since last year.
+In fact, the only country beside Israel outside of Europe to make the top 10 in 2023 is New Zealand, which ranked 10th.
+The United States gained one spot, coming in at 15 in the rankings this year, while the United Kingdom dropped two spots since last year to 19.

 - New Zealand

 If being outdoors makes you happiest, Finland has plenty of that, too.
 Like many other Nordic residents, Finns have a close relationship to nature and get outside even during the coldest months.
-For those looking to relax in a serious way, Finland also has more than 3 million saunas.
+Finland is also home to numerous islands, many of which make for an idyllic remote escape.
+For those who want to relax in a serious way, Finland has more than 3 million saunas.